TomAndJerrys2/Coffee-Emulator/README.md

 - Library (For Imported Roms)
 - Profile Customisation

+The Front-End is built as a Full-Stack Web application so it can be ran from the browser too.
+It primarily uses Springboot/AngularJS for back-end/front-end behaviour.
+The actual emulator's are built in C and C++ co Containers are used to run the game in a localized space.
+This is currently a demo for the main CoffeeOS Feature but it does include GraphQL Queries as well.

 You'll find each emulator in there respective sub-directory in this git repo.

 Hope you like it.